(01) Ain Capital: Bourg-en-Bresse.

 (42) Loire Capital: Saint-Étienne.
 Just put online: Ten-year indices, parish and civil registers.

 (43) Haute-Loire Capital: Le Puy-en-Velay.
 Online: Nice new website which has parish and civil registrations, ten-year indices to same, and the beautiful documents of the Chaise-Dieu Abbey.

 (46) Lot Capital: Cahors.
-Online: Parish and civil registrations, census records, succession tables, military registers.
+Online: Parish and civil registrations to 1902, including clerk's copies, census records, succession tables, military registers.
 This site has had some trouble but seems to be working properly as of November 2012.